 The SGRLPS also began conducting public tours to the lighthouse by helicopter in 1998 in conjunction with restoration activities and proposes to conduct public tours at the Lighthouse during the last day of the proposed restoration schedule.
 SGRLPS visitors would be transported by helicopter during the Sunday work window period.
 Additional flights would be conducted solely for the transport of tourists to and from the Lighthouse, but those flights would be conducted in the later hours of the morning, when most, if not all of the sea lions are expected to have left Northwest Seal Rock (i.e., it is expected animals will have been harassed off Northwest Seal Rock from previous activities).
 The maximum number of expected tourists is 36 people per tour day.
-The total number of helicopter trips on a tour day (Sunday) is estimated at 17, all between the hours of 9:00 am to 1:00 pm.
+The total number of helicopter trips on a tour day (Sunday) is estimated at 17, all between the hours of 8:30 a.m. to 2:00 p.m.
 It is expected that each flight would land every 15-20 minutes.
-Thus, the total duration of the last day's aerial operations, including the restoration and maintenance activities described previously (two hour and 14 minute duration) would last for approximately four hrs.
+Thus, the total duration of the last day's aerial operations, including the restoration and maintenance activities described previously (two hour duration) would last for approximately five hours and 30 minutes.
 The scheduled duration of each visit is 1 hour per tour group.
-The last tour group would leave the Lighthouse before 1:00 pm.
+The last tour group would leave the Lighthouse before 2:00 p.m.
 No additional allowance is included for animals that might be affected by additional flights for the transportation of tourists.
 Return trips from the Lighthouse to the mainland would include construction workers, some equipment, and some tourists.
-An additional eleven flights would be flying to the Lighthouse to transport tourists.
+An additional 16 flights would be flying to the Lighthouse to transport tourists.
 The corresponding return flights would transport tourists, construction equipment, or remaining construction workers.
 Although some of these flights would be conducted solely for the transportation of tourists, those flights would be flown at a time when no pinnipeds are expected to be at the Lighthouse, since it is expected that all animals on the island would flush into the water by the first few helicopter flights.
 See Table 1 for an example of a Lighthouse tour in conjunction with restoration activities.